tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - When they have received part of a flight and do not immediately receive the rest of the flight (which may be in the same UDP datagram).
-A reasonable approach here is to set a timer for 1/4 the current retransmit timer value when the first record in the flight is received and then send an ACK when that timer expires.
+"Immediately" is hard to define.
+One approach is to set a timer for 1/4 the current retransmit timer value when the first record in the flight is received and then send an ACK when that timer expires.
+Note: the 1/4 value here is somewhat arbitrary.
+Given that the round trip estimates in the DTLS handshake are generally very rough (or the default), any value will be an approximation, and there is an inherent compromise due to retransmit due to over-agressive ACKing and over-aggressive timeout-based retransmission.
+  As a comparison point,
+  QUIC's loss-based recovery algorithms ({{?I-D.ietf-quic-recovery}}; Section 6.1.2) work out to delay of about 1/3 of the retransmit timer.

 In general, flights MUST be ACKed unless they are implicitly acknowledged.
 In the present specification the following flights are implicitly acknowledged